 On one side, we have those arguing that universe operates via cause and effect.
 This means that for every event that takes place, there was a string of prior events which caused that event to take place, and made it inevitable.
 The reason people believe the world is governed by cause and effect is that when observing the unfolding of activity around us, we have learnt there are certain relationships between events.
 For example, it’s quite clear that if I stick my hand on a hot metal plate, I will get a burn.
 And so the whole of scientific enquiry was born out of trying to understanding these relationships better, which is to understand why and how something takes place.
 We try to find the reason or explanation for how something came into existence, because we acknowledge there is always a process of cause and effect which led to it’s creation.

 As I said, we don’t even need to consider the concept of causality to answer this – it is a completely different topic altogether.
 Let’s instead consider the word possible.
 When we say something is possible, what do we mean?
-Well, for something to be possible, really means that we believe it could or can occur in reality.
-If it’s possible to catch a fish it means hey, we think people can/could do that in reality.
-So then, the question “is it possible for life to unfold any other way than it’s going to?” really means “can the events in reality unfold in a way that is different to the way the events in reality unfold?”
+Well, for something to be possible at a given time, really means that we believe it has a chance of occurring in reality at that time.
+And, words like possible, probable, likelihood, chance etc are only used due to lack of knowledge of the future.
+In reality the event either will happen at the stated time, or it won’t – there’s no “maybe”.
+So then, the question “is it possible for life to unfold any other way than it’s going to?” really means “can the events in reality unfold in a way that is different to the way the events in reality will unfold?”
 Wow, what a confusing contradiction!
 I think that has answered the question!
 But let’s continue:

 Did the past unfold differently to the way that the past did unfold?